 Averted in The Little Soldier, where the princess, Ludovine, is the main antagonist.
 She takes advantage of the protagonist, John, by breaking promises, using sleep-inducing gifts, and stealing money from him.
 John eventually rejects her and settles for an honest commoner.

 Several princesses can be found in That Damn Mpreg, ranging from Rebecca Altman-Kaplan, who eventually abdicates her position in favor of her younger brother to Princess Surdani of the Inhuman Royal Family, who eventually becomes Queen due to one brother being insane and the other brother refusing to be exposed to the Terrigen Mists.

 In Lost Boys, this trope arguably pulls double duty.
 Kairi is not only a Princess of Heart, like in canon, but adopted princess of Disney Castle.
 Since the Destiny Islands were destroyed before Radiant Garden fell, the charm Aqua gave her ended up taking her to King Mickey and Queen Minnie, and things went from there.

-Other commonly forgotten Disney princesses (or queens) include Eilonwy, Tiger Lily, Kidagakash, Maid Marian (mentioned in the film to be King Richard's niece), and Nala (by marriage to Simba).
+Other commonly forgotten Disney princesses (or queens) include Eilonwy, Tiger Lily, Kidagakash (who inherits the throne in the denouement), Maid Marian (mentioned in the film to be King Richard's niece), and Nala (by marriage to Simba).
 If you stretch, you can also include Jane (queen of the jungle), Alice (who becomes a queen in the chess sense in Through the Looking Glass), and Megara (who originally was a daughter of King Chreon).

 Spoofed all over the place in the Princesse franchise, especially the third film.
 (The princesses from that got their own toy line, too, but this seems to be a further parody rather than hypocrisy.)